lewishalliday/PulsingButton/readme.md

 ### Customization
 PulsingButton allows customization of the following properties:

-- `pulseRadius`: The radius of the pulse effect.
 - `pulseCount`: The number of pulses.
 - `pulseDuration`: The duration of each pulse animation cycle.
 - `intervalBetweenPulses`: The interval before the start of consecutive pulses.